 In college, I took the Telecommunication Engineering degree.
 During that time my interest was shifted more towards traveling, books, and writing.
 I spent my free time reading novels or some traveling books.
 Daydreaming about vagabonding around the world.
 I would spend every end of semesters backpacking with friends.

 I still love programming.
 I was always excited to attend a programming course.
 Did a little bit of C, a bit of Visual Basic, some PHP, and a lot of Java.
 We even learned about assembly language.
 Used it to program a decades-old Intel 8085 microprocessor.
 Even my thesis was programming-related.
 I built a web-based application to visualize and calculate the budget of a radio microwave link.

 Years later, my passion for computer programming is stronger than ever.
 Now I’m writing code for a living.
 I help my clients to launch their dream website.
 Sometimes I help startups to ship their million-dollar idea (one of them got acquired for tens of millions of dollars in 2019).
 I work with companies to manage and analyze their data, so they can make better decisions and grow their business.

 This website serves as an archive for my thoughts.
 Sometimes I write about programming stuff.
 But most of the time I blog about my daily life, my traveling experiences, or any random stuff that comes to my mind.
 I occasionally posted some photos too.

-This website is generated using Hugo and hosted for free on Vercel.
+This website is generated using Hugo and hosted for free on Cloudflare Pages.
 You can check out the entire source code on Github.